skade/yakshav.es/_sources/mobile-working-setup.md

 Browser: Firefox & Klar

 Firefox for iOS is a great browser that replaced Safari for me very quickly.
 I can additionally recommend Firefox Klar, which has a great, focused exerience for looking stuff up: no history, just one tab, always in private mode.
 Does not clutter your history.

+Game for in between: FTL

+FTL (Faster than Light) is still one of the best tablet games ever build.
+Complex, well tuned for touch input and in that case, touch controls have that certain Star Trek feel to them.

+Problematic App: Chat Secure

+Chat Secure is nice and great, but has weird layout issues on an iPad mini, especially in split screen mode.

+Te
+x
+t

+j
+u
+st

+re
+a
+d
+s

+ba
+d

+la
+y
+e
+d

+o
+ut

+li
+k
+e

+t
+h
+i
+s